Bus Driver Negligence Lawsuits in Arizona

 If you or loved one has been involved in a crash because of bus driver negligence, the victim may be entitled to compensation.
 An experienced truck accident attorney can help you determine if you are eligible to make a claim against the negligent party who caused the collision.

-At Phillips Law Group we are determined to help injury victims fight for their right to fair and just compensation.
+At Phillips Law Group, our personal injury lawyers are determined to help injury victims fight for their right to fair and just compensation.
 For years we have provided comprehensive legal counsel to those in the Phoenix, Arizona area; we are also proud to represent those affected by a collision in the surrounding Phoenix area including:

 - Lake Havasu City